marcosblandim/raspberry_motor_control/README.md

 # raspberry_motor_control
-Small library for controlling motors which follows the engine/H-bridge circuit design (described in this repository) with a Raspberry Pi.
+Small library for controlling motors which follows the engine/H-bridge circuit design with a Raspberry Pi.

 # Usage
 * You can set the speed of each motor by changing the properties `left_speed` and `right_speed`.